ogeesan/Bpod-SMA-Diagrammer/README.md

 	DrinkingGrace --> Drinking: Port3In
 ```

+To reiterate the points from before, the diagram you see above is just plain text in this Markdown file but Github is recognising it as Mermaid and constructing the diagram.
 The first few lines of text used to build this diagram (that I copy/pasted into this Markdown file) looks like this:

 ```
 stateDiagram-v2